 “We’re not seeing any impact at the moment… and I don’t think it will change a lot.
 There is an argument that as enterprises try to save money, they outsource more to the cloud, for example,” CBRE executive director Andrew Jay tells Computer Weekly.

 “It’s swings and roundabouts.
-Where one company says it can’t be in the UK because we’re not in the European Union anymore and moves [their requirements] over to Frankfurt, there will be a company in Frankfurt that comes over here and says it wants to provide services to the UK, and they need to be in the UK to do that.”
+Where one company says it can’t be in the UK because we’re not in the European Union any more and moves [its requirements] over to Frankfurt, there will be a company in Frankfurt that comes over here and says it wants to provide services to the UK, and it needs to be in the UK to do that.”

 Brexit uncertainty continues

-At the time of writing, it remains unclear on what terms the UK will exit the EU, or when – given the original Withdrawal Data deadline of 29 March 2019 has now been and gone, and still the UK remains part of the European Union.
+At the time of writing, it remains unclear on what terms the UK will exit the EU, or when – given the original withdrawal date of 29 March 2019 has been and gone, and still the UK remains part of the European Union.

-In response to all of all this uncertainty, the European datacentre user community has started taking decisive action of its own to ensure however the Brexit deal negotiations shake-out, they are prepared and their clients’ data is suitably protected.
+In response to all of all this uncertainty, the European datacentre user community has started taking decisive action of its own to ensure that however the Brexit deal negotiations shake out, they are prepared and their clients’ data is suitably protected.